Local and global scalar curvature rigidity of Einstein manifolds: Introduction and main results

 The other part of the proof consists in proving the implications $\neg$(i)$\Rightarrow\neg$(ii) and $\neg$(i)$\Rightarrow\neg$(iii).
 Assuming that $(M,\hat{g})$ is linearly unstable, we will construct volume-preserving perturbations of the metric $\hat{g}$ with larger scalar curvature respectively with the same scalar curvature but which are not Einstein.
 Linear instability enters in an essential way since the crucial term in $D^2_g\scal(h,h)$ is given by $-1/2\langle \Delta_Eh,h\rangle$.
 The construction of these perturbations follows from a carefully executed second order implicit function argument using the solution theory of underdetermined elliptic equations on manifolds as developed by Delay \cite{Delay2012}.
 Assumption (A) guarantees solvability of the equations that appear.
 The details of this construction is carried out in Section \ref{sec_prescribe_scal}.
 All the arguments outlined in these two paragraphs are brought together at the end of Section \ref{sec_local_rigidity}.

-\begin{rem} The typical example to which Theorem \ref{thm:rigidityopenEinstein} applies is an open subset $\Omega$ of a complete Einstein manifold $M$.
-To simplify the following dicussion, let us assume in this remark that $\Omega$ does satisfy the Assumptions (A) and (B).
+The typical example to which Theorem \ref{thm:rigidityopenEinstein} applies is an open subset $\Omega$ of a complete Einstein manifold $M$.
+To simplify the following discussion, let us assume in this remark that $\Omega$ does satisfy the Assumptions (A) and (B).

 By domain monotonicity of $\mu_1(\Delta_E,\Omega)$ and the fact that $\mu_1(\Delta_E,\Omega)\to \infty$ as $\Omega$ shrinks to a point, we see that sufficiently small open subsets of a given Einstein manifold $M$ are SCR.